jsoref/ceph/doc/dev/continuous-integration.rst

     the set packages under the ``<project>/<branch>``.
-It is a good practice to version the packaging recipes, like the ``debian`` directory for building deb packages and the ``spec`` for building rpm packages, and use the sha1 of the packaging receipe for the ``ref``.
+It is a good practice to version the packaging recipes, like the ``debian`` directory for building deb packages and the ``spec`` for building rpm packages, and use the sha1 of the packaging recipe for the ``ref``.
 But you could also use a random string for ``ref``, like the tag name of the built source tree.

 distro